petrovicni/perfect-numbers/readme.md

 | Number | 6   | 28   | 496 | 8128 | 33550336 |

 #
 I created this in computer science class, since my teacher challenged me to find the second perfect number and only told me how and why the 6 was one.
+I got interested in the topic and found out that there is about 51 known perfect numbers, the last one being 50m digits long and discovered in 2018.